Eric Easton: Reputation

 Trynka calls Easton "the forgotten man of the Stones story".
 Clayson argues that, notwithstanding Easton's own prim dislike of the beatnik culture, it did not "prevent him from turning a hard-nosed penny or two when the opportunity knocked".
 Wyman, speaking to the Evening Herald's Eamon Carr in 1990, also believed that, while the Stones in their early days were consistently poor—"all the expenses went onto the band", he said—Oldham and Easton, "probably were quite wealthy".
 This, suggests Wyman, was both on account of the management team earning twice what the group did, and also that, following their departures, both men received large pay-offs.
-Giorgio Gomelsky—whose interest in the Stones was "cultural rather than business-orientated"—was unimpressed by either Easton or Oldham, saying "frankly, I thought those two were pretty low-flying characters with no interest in blues, underdog culture or social justice!
+Gomelsky—whose interest in the Stones was "cultural rather than business-orientated"—was unimpressed by either Easton or Oldham, saying "frankly, I thought those two were pretty low-flying characters with no interest in blues, underdog culture or social justice!
 Dollar signs were pointing their way."
 The publicist and talent scout Lesley Conn also thought that Easton was a bad choice of manager for the Stones, arguing that Easton "really screwed 'em to the wall".
-Richards, likewise, considers that Easton and Oldham "fucked Giorgio", although Oldham says that neither he nor Easton knew of Gomelski's existence when they signed the band.
+Richards, likewise, considers that Easton and Oldham "fucked Giorgio", although Oldham says that neither he nor Easton knew of Gomelsky's existence when they signed the band.

 To the contemporary music journalist Sean O'Mahoney, Easton was "vital.
 Andrew knew nothing about the business side of it ... he needed someone who did."
-Easton was conservative, businesslike and practical as well as "calm, dependable and knew the ropes". he was generally "much-maligned", argues Trynka.
-Decca executive Dick Rowe called Easton "respected, a steady pair of hands he could rely on".
+Easton was conservative, businesslike and practical as well as "calm, dependable and knew the ropes".
+He was generally "much-maligned", argues Trynka.
+Rowe called Easton "respected, a steady pair of hands he could rely on".
 Easton was also highly trusted by journalists.
 Oldham later criticised Easton as lacking artistic vision, while the music executive Harold Pendleton says of the two men's relationship that "Eric Easton was a run-of-the-mill manager, calm, cold and efficient.
 Loog Oldham was a temperamental chancer and a fellow who understood artistic people.
 The combination of the two was better than either of them apart."
 Within the band, Easton was most respected by Wyman, who was a few years older than his colleagues and did not see Easton as distant from the group as they did.
 Clayson suggests that age was the relevant factor, as the few years Wyman had over the other Stones meant that he had a similar experience of the post-war depression as Easton.
 Wyman later described Easton as a "cautious, kindly" figure, diligent in his work and treatment of his clients.
 Richards called him a "very nice guy".
 The band generally respected Easton, says Norman, for financing them when they were an unknown quantity, "and whom, in spite of his desperate naffness, they all rather liked".
 He also emphasised the dangers, in his opinion, of letting hindsight colour the importance of Easton in the group's progression: